JustAStudentAI/NeuralNetwork/README.md

 # NeuralNetwork
-This is a neural built from scratch, the purpose is to identify numbers 0-9 from a given image.
+This is a feedforward neural built from scratch, the purpose is to identify numbers 0-9 from a given image.
 I used the MNIST dataset for this project, referenced as "train.csv".
 Project was based off of Samson Zhang's youtube video building a Neural network from scratch. https://www.youtube.com/watch?v=w8yWXqWQYmU
 <br>
 <br>